Brantwood: House and grounds

 The house is listed at Grade II*.
 The following rooms are open to the public.
 The drawing room still includes Ruskin's secretaire, bookcase and shell-cabinet.
 The wallpaper is a copy of Ruskin's design and his drawing of the north porch of St. Mark's, Venice, hangs above the shell-cabinet.
 Next door is the study where Ruskin worked which contains a painting by Samuel Prout.
 The dining room, built in 1878, has views over to the Coniston mountains through its seven lancet windows.
 It contains a portrait of Ruskin aged 3 painted by James Northcote.
 The old dining room contains some early drawings by Ruskin.
 Upstairs in the turret is Ruskin's bedroom.

+The estate covers around 250 acre and includes lakeshore, pasture, oak woods, and moorland.

 In the grounds are four more listed buildings.
 The lodge and former stable are listed at Grade II*.
 Listed at Grade II are the former coach house and stable, another outbuilding, and an ice house.
 In the Linton Room in the Linton Building, there is a lithophone, called "The Musical Stones", which visitors may play.

 The garden was used by Ruskin to experiment in various forms of cultivation and drainage and it contains a series of steep and winding paths.
 After his death, more ornamental shrubs and trees were planted.
 The area then became overgrown until it was rediscovered in the 1980s and it has been much restored since.

-The estate covers around 250 acre and includes lakeshore, pasture, oak woods, and moorland.
+In 2026 Brantwood participated in the Chelsea Flower Show.
+The Westmorland Gazette reported that it won a gold medal there in recognition of its National Plant Collection of wisteria.